Meteor Crater: Grove Karl Gilbert

 In November 1891, Grove Karl Gilbert, chief geologist for the U.S. Geological Survey, investigated the crater and concluded that it was the result of a volcanic steam explosion.
 Gilbert assumed that, if it were an impact crater, then the volume of the crater, as well as meteoritic material, should still be present in the crater's rim.
 Gilbert also assumed a large portion of the meteorite should be buried in the crater and that this should generate a large magnetic anomaly.
 Gilbert's calculations showed that the volume of the crater and the debris on the rim were roughly equivalent, which meant that the mass of the hypothetical impactor was missing.
-There were also no detectable magnetic anomalies; he argued that the meteorite fragments found on the rim were coincidental.
+There were also no detectable magnetic anomalies; he argued that the meteorite fragments found on the rim were coincidental or placed there.
 Gilbert publicized his conclusions in a series of lectures.
 In 1892, Gilbert would be among the first scientists to propose that the Moon's craters were caused by impact rather than volcanism.

 Daniel M. Barringer

-In 1903, mining engineer and businessman Daniel M. Barringer suggested that the crater had been produced by the impact of a large iron meteorite.
-Barringer's company, the Standard Iron Company, staked a mining claim on the land and received a land patent signed by Theodore Roosevelt for 640 acres (1 sq mi, 260 ha) around the center of the crater in 1903.
+Mining engineer and businessman Daniel M. Barringer suspected that the crater had been produced by the impact of a large iron meteorite.
+The theory that the crater was of meteoric origin had been met with skepticism.
+At the time, the craters visible on the Moon were thought to be volcanic, and no one had conclusively proved that impact craters existed.